RAS-University/robotic-courses/docs/motion_planning/sampling-planning.md

 ## A Reactive Detour: Artificial Potential Fields

 One clever idea was to stop planning and start reacting.
 The Artificial Potential Fields method, popular in the late 1980s, treated the robot like a marble rolling on a contoured surface.
 The goal would be a low point, pulling the robot towards it, while obstacles (walls) would be high points, pushing the robot away.
-This worked well for simple, open environments.
-However, in our maze, the robot could easily get stuck in a dead-end (a "local minimum") without ever reaching the goal.
-It was a step forward in creating dynamic motion, but it wasn't a reliable planner.

 <div class="definition">
 <strong>Definition.</strong> Formally, the total potential function \( U(q) \) is defined as: